-8. Windsor Castle, Windsor - Visit the home of the Queen and take in the quintessentially British town of Windsor for the day.
+8. Windsor Castle, Windsor - Visit the home of the royal family and take in the quintessentially British town of Windsor for the day.

 9. Brighton - Just an hour's train ride from London, Brighton makes a perfect day trip destination, with beaches, great food and plenty of things to see and do.

 10. The British Museum, London - Perhaps London's greatest museum (although it's not short of competition), you could spend a day lost in the treasures at the British Museum.
 The best bit?
 Entry is completely free!